dfinity/portal/blog/features/wasm-native-stable-memory.md

 ![Original stable memory diagram](/img/blog/wasm-native-stable-memory-diagram-old.png)

-## How Wasm-native Stable Memory works
+## How Wasm-native stable memory works

 Fortunately the new [multiple memories](https://github.com/WebAssembly/multi-memory/blob/master/proposals/multi-memory/Overview.md) Wasm feature allows a Wasm module to directly address multiple byte arrays (called “memories” in the Wasm spec).
 We can use this to modify calls to the stable memory APIs to directly read or write from a secondary Wasm memory.